cenfun/monocart-reporter/README.md

 });
 export { test, expect };
 ```
-- Take coverage on global teardown.
+- Take server side coverage on global teardown
-> It can be used to add the server side coverage report.
-For example, a Node.js web server start at the beginning of the test with the env `NODE_V8_COVERAGE=dir`, the V8 coverage data will be saved to `dir` with calling API `v8.takeCoverage()` manually or terminating server gracefully.
+> For example, a Node.js web server start at the beginning of the test with the env `NODE_V8_COVERAGE=dir`, the V8 coverage data will be saved to `dir` with calling API `v8.takeCoverage()` manually or terminating server gracefully.
 On global teardown, reading all from `dir` and adding them to global coverage report.
-For Node.js, the coverage data requires appending source manually.
+For Node.js, the V8 coverage data requires appending source manually.
 ```js
 // global-teardown.js
 import fs from 'fs';